 Gasthof Schorn, located in the center of St. Leonhard, part of Grodig.

-Restaurant at the Gasthof Racklwirt in Grodig- located on a farm – they also have lodging.
+The restaurant at the Gasthof Racklwirt in Grodig- located on a farm – they also have lodging.
 Large dining rooms and ceramic stoves

-Salzburg: In the Hotel Sacher Österreichischer Hof has an excellent cafe.
+Salzburg: The Hotel Sacher Österreichischer Hof has an excellent cafe.
 The atmosphere is elegant and prestigious and weather permitting, you can sit outside and enjoy the views of the Old Town and its fortress.
 The cafe and the Salzachgrill which is situated in the same hotel, both offer hot meals on a daily basis.
 If you are here for tea, then try the house special, which is the famous ‘Sacher Torte’ (a chocolate cake).

 We had a fabulous dinner here before the concert.
-One of two restaurants located in most elegant hotel in Salzburg.
+One of two restaurants located in the most elegant hotel in Salzburg.